 The Impossible Has Happened: The Life and Work of Gene Roddenberry, Creator of Star Trek.
 Author: Lance Parkin.
 Aurum Press.
 Published: July 21st 2016.

 It has been fifty years since the creation of Star Trek and the franchise is undeniably going strong.
-A new film and a new TV series are both scheduled to appear later this year.
+A new film and TV series are both scheduled to appear later this year.

 Twenty five years after his death, the reputation of the series creator Gene Roddenberry is more uncertain.
-On the one hand, he has been subject to a personality cult almost as elaborate as that surrounding Scientology creator and sci-fi author.
-On the other hand, he has been demonised as a fraud, a philanderer and a phoney.
+On the one hand, he has been subject to a personality cult almost as elaborate as that surrounding Scientology creator and sci-fi author, L. Ron Hubbard.
+On the other hand, he has been sometimes unfairly demonised as a fraud, a philanderer and a phoney.
 The truth, as usual, lies somewhere in between.

-Many of the myths surrounding Star Trek seem to come from stories Roddenberry himself told at science fiction conventions in the 1970s.
-Some had the commendable aim of consolidating a following for the series but others clearly had more to do with Roddenberry’s ego.
+Many of the myths surrounding Star Trek seem to come from stories Roddenberry himself, often from tales spun by him at science fiction conventions in the 1970s.
+Some had the commendable aim of consolidating a following for the series, but others clearly had more to do with Roddenberry’s ego.
 Yes, the series did end after three series but Roddenberry’s claims that it was ended unfairly by small-minded producers don’t add up.
-It was no longer profitable and the last series was significantly worse than the others.
-Roddenberry also subsequently exaggerated his own role as a champion of equality and civil rights claiming falsely that he fought narrow minded studio heads over the issue In fact, though he wasn’t racist by mid-20th century standards, the 1960s series only ever featured as many other minorities as most other US TV series of the time.
+By that stage, it had no longer been profitable and the last series was significantly worse than the others.
+Roddenberry also subsequently exaggerated his own role as a champion of equality and civil rights claiming falsely that he fought narrow-minded studio heads over the issue In fact, though he wasn’t racist by mid-20th century standards, the 1960s series only ever featured as many other minorities as most other US TV series of the time.
 Nichelle Nicholls’ Uhura, for example, was barely ever given anything important to do.
 She was one of many women Roddenberry had affairs with and in truth, the original series really didn’t have a progressive role towards women at all.

 Leonard Nimoy certainly grew to hate Roddenberry.
-The man would often claim sole credit for the success of the series, ignoring the contribution of many others.
-He had no role at all in the making of the most acclaimed film 1982’s The Wrath of Khan (which he hated) and his own increasingly drunken, ageing cocaine-addled influence partly explains why the ultimately excellent Next Generation series had such a dull start.
+Roddenberry would often claim sole credit for the success of the series, ignoring the contribution of many others.
+He had no role at all in the making of the most acclaimed film in the series, 1982’s The Wrath of Khan (which he hated) and his own increasingly drunken, ageing cocaine-addled influence partly explains why the ultimately excellent Next Generation series had such a dull start.

 Author Lance Parkin provides a balanced portrait of a man who for all his many flaws took TV on a journey where no one had gone before.